People will see 'new India' after LS polls: Gaurav Gogoi | Politics

 ''After the 2024 polls, people of the country will see a new India where democracy thrives, institutions are again autonomous and the rule of law, not the rule of BJP or the rule of RSS, but the rule of law will be uniform for all,'' he told reporters here.

-Gogoi has moved out from his Kaliabor constituency and will contest from Jorhat in Assam in the upcoming Lok Sabha elections, according to the party announcement on Tuesday.
+Gogoi has moved out from his Kaliabor constituency and will contest from Jorhat in the upcoming Lok Sabha elections, according to the party announcement on Tuesday.

 On the CAA, the Congress leader said, ''Right now, the Citizenship (Amendment) Act is the burning issue.
 Because in the case of Assam, we have a special relationship with the Assam Accord, which establishes the cut-off year as 1971 for those who want citizenship.''
 According to the Assam Accord, names of all foreigners coming to Assam on or after March 25, 1971 would be detected, deleted from electoral rolls and steps would be taken to deport them.